-Employment of health information managers/administrators is expected to increase by 16 percent through 2018 in part, due to electronic medical record implementation mandates.
-Median annual earnings health information managers was $80,240 in May 2008.
-The middle 50 percent earned between $62,170 and $104,120.
-Median annual earnings in the industries employing the largest numbers of medical and health services managers in May 2008 were:
+Employment of health information managers/administrators is expected to increase by 22 percent through 2022 in part, due to electronic medical record implementation mandates.
+Median annual earnings health information managers was $84,790 in 2012.
+Median annual earnings in the industries employing the largest numbers of health information directors in 2010 were:

 Earnings of medical and health services managers vary by type and size of the facility and level of responsibility.

 Registered Health Information Managers/Administrators establish and implement policies, objectives, and procedures for their departments; evaluate personnel and work quality; develop reports and budgets; and coordinate activities with other managers.
 Health information managers are responsible for the maintenance and security of all patient records.
 Recent regulations enacted by the Federal Government require that all health care providers maintain electronic patient records and that these records be secure.
 As a result, health information managers must keep up with current computer and software technology and with legislative requirements.

 Health Information professionals work in hospitals, clinics, physician private practices and health departments and insurance companies.
 They typically work in an office setting, Monday-Friday, 40 hours per week.